excaliburjs/ludum-50/README.md

 Visit https://excaliburjs.com/ludum-50/ to play!

-### Prequisites:
+## Prequisites

 - NodeJS 16.x
 - Git

-### Local Dev
+## Local Development

-Updating your local copy with `git pull -r` to rebase your local commits on top of upstream, makes the `main` easy to follow and merges less cray.
+Updating your local copy with `git pull -r` to rebase your local commits on top of upstream, makes the `main` easy to follow and merges less difficult.

 1. Clone the repo